aforward9600/pokemonpalette/README.md

   - Though difficult for a select few, each pkmn can be obtained multiple times
   - The uniquness between red & blue is still preserved in encounter rarity
 - Minor quality-of-life improvements during battle
-  - When a pkmn is caught and fills the box, a reminder is printed that the box is full
+  - When a when a box is filled (either via catching or depositing a pokemon), notification text is displayed
   - Exp bar in battle
   - A pkmn plays its cry to signal the last turn of using a trapping move like wrap/clamp/etc
 - Minor quality-of-life improvements outside of battle